funnicus/reaktor-pre-assignment-2021-graphql/README.md

 My solution for the pre-assignment.
 This is the _GraphQL_ version.
 Technologies here used are: TypeScript, Express, Node.js on the backend, React with Material UI and react-virtualized on the frontend.
 Both the front- and the backend use Apollo GraphQL for data query.

+The React frontend can be found in the client folder!

+The project is deployed on __https://reaktor-pre-assignment-2021-gr.herokuapp.com/__ It might take a while to load the latest data on the first load of the website!

 ## Important files

 ### getProducts.ts